 - Accessibility and potential barriers to future research

-We focus our collecting on a number of broad focus areas that best support our mission and research communities, while also remaining adaptable to new trends and societal changes.
-The topical areas defined in this plan reflect our current priorities for active collecting, material we will consider selectively on a case-by-case basis, as well as material we no longer seek to acquire.
+We focus our collecting on a number of broad subject areas that best support our mission and research communities, while also remaining adaptable to new trends in scholarly communication and societal changes.
+The subject areas defined in this plan reflect our current priorities for active collecting, material we will consider selectively on a case-by-case basis, and sometimes material we no longer seek to acquire.

-We place a high value on increasing the diversity of experiences, perspectives, and voices found in our holdings.
-In all topical areas, we place an emphasis on collecting material from historically marginalized communities, which have remained underrepresented in the historical and published record.
-We actively seek materials of historical and cultural value that document the lives of women, people of color, and those representing sexual and gender diversity, particularly when these categories intersect with each other and with the topical areas defined below.
+The Eberly Family Special Collections places a high value on increasing the diversity of experiences, perspectives, and voices found in our holdings.
+In all subject areas, we will place an emphasis on collecting material from historically marginalized communities, which have remained underrepresented in the historical and published record.
+While our focus is on rare materials, we actively seek materials of historical and cultural value that document the lives of women, people of color, and those representing sexual and gender diversity, particularly when these categories intersect with each other and with the subject areas defined below.
 We welcome dialogue about new opportunities for collecting and documenting that diversify and strengthen our collections, and advance research, teaching, and learning.

-Communities and Perspectives Prioritized for Collecting in All Topical Areas
+Histories and Experiences Prioritized for Collecting in all Subject Areas

 Due to the historic lack of documentation for underrepresented communities, nothing is out of scope for the following collecting areas.
 However, all acquisitions will be evaluated selectively if they represent a national rather than localized focus.

-We seek to expand our holdings of both published and primary source materials related to African American experiences.
-Our existing collections related to African American history and culture primarily focus on published material.
-Significant collections include the Charles L. Blockson Collection of African Americana and African Diaspora and the Barbara Ann McCarthy Collection of African-American Women Writers.
-While we are interested in materials related to all topical areas, we are especially interested in materials representing the following areas:
+We seek to expand our holdings of both published and primary source materials related to the experiences of Black people, preferably by Black people in the U.S. and throughout the Black Diaspora.
+Significant collections include the Charles L. Blockson Collection of African Americana and African Diaspora and the Barbara Ann McCarthy Collection of African-American Women Writers, both of which focus primarily on published materials.
+While we are interested in materials related to all subject areas, we are especially interested in materials representing the following areas: